Bayesian Semiparametric Multivariate Density Deconvolution

 The methodological contributions of this article are not limited to deconvolution problems.
-The mixture of latent factor analyzers with sparsity inducing priors on the factor loading matrices can be used in other high dimensional applications including ordinary density estimation.
+Mixtures of latent factor analyzers with sparsity inducing priors on the factor loading matrices can be used in other high dimensional applications including ordinary density estimation.
 The techniques proposed in Section \ref{sec: mvt density of homoscedastic errors} to enforce the mean zero moment restriction on the measurement errors can be readily used to model multivariate regression errors that are distributed independently of the predictors.
-As commented upon in Section \ref{sec: mvt density of heteroscedastic errors} and detailed in the Supplementary Materials, the covariance regression techniques developed in Hoff and Niu (2012) and Fox and Dunson (2013) for modeling conditionally varying regression errors are not suitable for modeling conditionally heteroscedastic measurement errors.
-Similarly, the models for conditionally heteroscedastic multivariate measurement errors developed in this article are not suitable for modeling conditionally heteroscedastic regression errors.
-However, the techniques to enforce the mean zero moment restriction can also be adapted easily to relax the strong assumption of multivariate normality of the regression errors made in both Hoff and Niu (2012) and Fox and Dunson (2013).
+The technique can also be adapted to relax the strong assumption of multivariate normality made by Hoff and Niu (2012) and Fox and Dunson (2016) in covariance regression problems.